 Tapas Tips & Tricks

-- roll the edges over or crimp with a fork to seal the beef empanadas.
-I like to crimp on one side and flip over and crimp the other for a tight seal.
+• Roll the edges over or crimp with a fork to seal the beef empanadas.
+I like to crimp twice to make sure they don’t leak.

-- use an egg wash to help achieve that golden brown pastry.
-A simple mixture of 1 egg and 2 tablespoons water.
+• Use an egg wash to help achieve that golden brown pastry.
+A simple mixture of 1 beaten egg and 2 tablespoons water.

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!